sugonamu/balinchill/README.md

 ***API Endpoint***: ```POST /users/update_profile_flutter/```

 ***Description***: This endpoint updates the user's profile information.
 The EditProfilePage in ```editprofile.dart``` sends a POST request with the updated profile data to this endpoint.
 Upon successful update, the profile information is saved, and the user is notified.

+**Authentication**

+***Feature***: Display a registration form for new users to create an account and a login form for existing users to enter their username and password to access their accounts.

+***API Endpoint***: POST /auth/login/

+***Description***: Allows users to log in by providing their username and password.
+Validates credentials and returns a response indicating success or failure.